rekalogika/rekalogika.dev/docs/collections/02-implementations/01-decorators.md

 title: Collection Decorators
 ---

-Classes that decorate a Doctrine `Collection` and transform it into a `Recollection` object.
+Classes that decorate any Doctrine `Collection` object and transform it into a `Recollection` object.

 ## Installation